Willow General Purpose Sync Protocol

 The 3dRange whose LengthyEntries to transmit.

-The number of Entries the sender has in the range.
+True if and only if the the sender has zero Entries in the range.

 A boolean flag to indicate whether the sender wishes to receive a ReconciliationAnnounceEntries message for the same 3dRange in return.